joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-04-22-using-request-based-constraints-to-only-allow-json-requests-in-routesrb.md

 end
 {% endhighlight %}

+So, now you're thinking, "This is great and all, but I have 200 other json only endpoints.
+Am I going to need to repeat this pattern for each of them?".
+Of course not!
+Rails doesn't leave you hanging on this.

+## Advanced Constraints

+For cases when we want to apply the same constraint setup to several routes we can use a dedicated class.
+This class then must respond to the <code>#matches?</code> message and we have ourselves a highly reusable format constraint.

+For the below example I've added a couple extra routes for demonstration purposes.

+{% highlight ruby %}
+# config/initializers/routes/format_constraints.rb
+module Routes
+  class FormatConstraints
+    attr_reader :formats

+    def initialize(formats)
+      @formats = Array(formats) # This coerces formats into an array end

+    def matches?(request)
+      # This checks to see the request format matches the array
+      # Useful for multi formats like Routes::FormatConstraints.new([:html, :json])
+      formats.include?(request.format.symbol)
+    end
+  end
+end

+# config/routes.rb
+Rails.application.routes.draw do
+  resources :users, only: :index, constraints: Routes::FormatConstraints.new(:json) resources :posts, constraints: Routes::FormatConstraints.new(:json) resources :comments, constraints: Routes::FormatConstraints.new(:json) end
+{% endhighlight %}

+We're still repeating ourselves a bit with the above example.
+Luckily, the <code>constraints</code> syntax also has a block form which makes it even easier to group your routes by JSON only endpoints.

+{% highlight ruby %}
+# config/routes.rb
+Rails.application.routes.draw do
+  constraints Routes::FormatConstraints.new(:json) do
+    resources :users, only: :index
+    resources :posts
+    resources :comments
+  end
+end
+{% endhighlight %}

+I've also built the above to allow for arrays of formats to match against.
+This is useful for grouping routes that have multiple formats.

+{% highlight ruby %}
+# config/routes.rb
+Rails.application.routes.draw do
+  constraints Routes::FormatConstraints.new(:json) do
+    resources :users, only: :index
+    resources :posts
+    resources :comments
+  end

+  # This allows requests from html, json, and csv to the
+  # tags resource below
+  constraints Routes::FormatConstraints.new([:html, :json, :csv]) do
+    resources :tags
+  end
+end
+{% endhighlight %}

+Now we're grouping all of our JSON routes behind a formatting constraint.
+Nice!
+Thanks goes to Steve Grossi for the excellent idea regarding a dedicated constraint class in the comment below.

 This is just one type of routing constraint that Rails allows for.
 If you'd like to learn more about request-based constraints [here's the documentation on the subject](https://guides.rubyonrails.org/routing.html#request-based-constraints).